-When you’re ready to dip, it’s time to prepare the chocolate.
+When you’re ready to dip the strawberries, it’s time to heat the chocolate.

 You want to use baking chocolate here, and not the thin rectangular bars that are meant for eating.
 Baking chips in bags are fine, and I buy bags of 60% bittersweet chocolate, milk chocolate, as well as white chocolate.

 True white chocolate can actually be hard to find in chip form (you’ll notice that bags often say “white chips” instead of “white chocolate chips”), so in that case I spring for a white chocolate baking bar.

 How to Melt the Chocolate

 The easiest way to melt the chocolate is to place the chocolate chips or chopped chocolate into a microwave-safe bowl, and microwave in 20 second intervals, about 3-4 times, stirring after each interval, until melted.